Menopause and Midlife Care

 What is hormone replacement therapy?

 If you are having severe problems with menopause, your doctor might evaluate you for hormone replacement therapy (HRT).
-This is a treatment that replaces the estrogen and progesterone lost through menopause.
+This is a treatment that replaces the estrogen and progesterone lost during menopause.
 HRT can relieve hot flashes and other menopausal problems.

 If you and your doctor decide that HRT is an option, you should be aware that estrogen treatments alone have been linked to uterine cancer.
 Through the development of new hormone treatments, this increased risk has been eliminated.